owenn2106/owenn2106/README.md

 <h1>Hi there!</h1>

-<p>My name is Owenn Gimli, currently an Applied Mathematics student at Universitas Prasetiya Mulya BSD Indonesia.
-I'm currently focused on Web Development work with some experience in Data Science as well.</p>
+<p>My name is Owenn Gimli, bachelor degree in Applied Mathematics.
+I'm a programmer with focus on frontend development, while having some knowledge on backend development as well.</p>

 <p>I'm a passionate self-taught coder who love to learn new tech as well as share my knowledge with others.
 I love working with people and gain knowledge from the best.</p>